 This past winter, the New England region experienced significant price spikes in natural gas and, correspondingly, electricity, as a result of natural gas delivery constraints.
 The effect on consumers was minimal since most have locked in fixed price contracts for both commodities.
 There was, however, a significant threat to reliability on the electricity grid.

 As we all know, our generating facilities are heavily gas dependent and some are unable to procure gas in the winter.
-On those days, the more costly oil generating units normally fill the gap of electricity generation when gas is unavailable.
+On those days, the costlier oil generating units normally fill the gap of electricity generation when gas is unavailable.
 We also have known that – because of the cost – the oil units carry limited fuel inventory intended to provide sufficient fuel only for a short time.
 With a sustained demand for gas heating that made gas for electricity unavailable, the oil units were unable to run beyond the normal run time, causing significant reliability concerns.
 This was particularly troublesome because this was not an unusually cold winter.
 Indeed, we experienced below normal heating degree days.
 What will happen next winter, particularly if it is a normally cold winter?

 The issues aren’t new and have been the subject of many discussions locally and nationally for years.
-The ISO has been developing several longer term solutions to be incorporated into the existing market structure for the region.
+The ISO has been developing several longer-term solutions to be incorporated into the existing market structure for the region.
 This problem cannot wait until these broader approaches are resolved.

 The ISO approach, in its simplest terms, is a mix of demand response and incentives for reliable oil-fired generation, with as little distortion to the market structure as possible.
 In essence, the ISO plans to conduct an auction to procure the energy needed for a December, January and February as cold as we’ve seen in the past ten years.
 This approach will provide the needed financial incentive for oil and dual fuel units to be available.
 Much thought and consideration has been given to the impact of this program on potential market distortions as well as ensuring a least cost outcome.
-While not desirable on a long term basis because of these market distortions, the approach does the trick for now and is a far cry from other more offensive proposals such as having the ISO actually procuring and storing fuel.
+While not desirable on a long-term basis because of these market distortions, the approach does the trick for now and is a far cry from other more offensive proposals such as having the ISO actually procuring and storing fuel.

 The one monkey wrench in all of this, of course, is who pays.
 For the coming winter, it is expected that this program will cost between $16 million and $43 million.
 The plan for this winter is to pass the cost of this program to all consumers through the delivery charges to customers.
 This is the one part of the ISO proposal that is wrong.